By Jeffrey T. Donner, Esq.

 That is why prominent American fighters should be very careful about fighting in Britain with British referees.

 The home crowd is already an advantage.
 The travel is already an advantage.
 The local promotion is often an advantage.
-The last thing an American fighter needs is a local referee who breaks his momentum, mishandles the ropes, tolerates corner interference, or turns the fight into a managed local event.
+The last thing an American fighter needs is a local referee who breaks his momentum, mishandles the ropes, tolerates corner involvement, or turns the fight into a managed local event.

-Wilder-Chisora Was a Warning
+Wilder-Chisora Was a Mess

-That is unacceptable.
+That is a problem.

-Chisora-Scott Was Another Warning
+Chisora-Scott Was an Older Warning

-Wilder-Chisora was not an isolated concern.
-Dereck Chisora’s 2013 fight with Malik Scott is another example of why American fighters need to be careful when fighting in Britain under British officiating.
+Chisora’s 2013 fight with Malik Scott is another example of why American fighters need to be careful when fighting in Britain under British officiating.

 Scott was knocked down in the sixth round.
 He rose at nine and was counted out anyway.
 That was his first professional loss.
 The visual was terrible: an American fighter in Britain, against a British-based opponent, rising before ten and still being waved off.

-Maybe someone can make a technical defense of it.
-Boxing people can argue about anything.
 But from a common-sense boxing perspective, it looked wrong.
 Scott was getting up.
 He appeared able to continue.
 The count did not look like a clean, ordinary ten-count ending.
 It looked like a referee ending a fight while the visiting fighter was rising.

 Dubois-Wardley Showed the Other Side of Bad Refereeing